 You may have your heart set on buying a dream home.

-Points to consider when weighing up the pro’s and con’s of bridging:
+Points to consider when weighing up the pro’s and con’s:

 It is short term borrowing – do you definitely have a plan and the means to repay the loan at the end of the term?